 It is subjected to real Variety-Velocity-Veracity of live data.

-It starts creaking & showing slew of performance issues, slow responses, dropped requests, DB performance drops, Queues choked etc.
+It starts creaking & showing a slew of performance issues, slow responses, dropped requests, DB performance drops, Queues choked, etc.

 These symptoms were never visible in the test labs.